 For multi-unit orders, we recommend MPLS private routing.
 Many will test first using IPSec VPN to one of the Inmarsat Satellite Access Stations in New York, Hawaii, Hong Kong, Italy, Amsterdam or The Netherlands, and then switch over to MPLS for the duration.
 We can also issue a unique APN (access point name) that has no ingress to the Internet for another layer of network security. more

-Ground Control charges $19 per month per terminal, with a one-time activation fee for each terminal.
+Ground Control charges $19 per month per terminal.
+There is a one-time $95 activation fee for one or more terminals per quote.

-Please call for the setup fee for other BGAN terminals.
-The portal management service may be activated at any time with any BGAN terminal (or SIM card) that has been issued by Ground Control.
+The portal management service may be activated at any time with any BGAN terminal that has been issued by Ground Control.
 There are no term limits and you may cancel at any time.

 Terminal Management Brochure